Aetherinox/csf-firewall/README.md

 <br />

-The above change will ensure that your CSF WebUI is not accessible via your public IP address.
-We're going to allow access to it via your domain name, but add some Traefik middleware rules so that you must authenticate before you can access the WebUI.
+The above change will ensure that your CSF WebUI is **not** accessible via your public IP address.
+We're going to allow access to it via your domain name, but add some Traefik middleware so that you must authenticate before you can access the WebUI.

 <br />